Vantiq/vantiq-sdk-micro/README.md

 * **LOG_LEVEL** - the logging level (one of TRACE, DEBUG, INFO, WARN, or ERROR)

 ## Testing
-The regressions defined for libvme are all integration tests. i.e. they require a running VANTIQ server as well as some types and rules.
+The regressions defined for libvme are all integration tests.
+That is, they require a running VANTIQ server as well as some pre-created types and rules.
 Here are the steps required:
-* import the project defined in the vme.zip file under testFiles/input.
+* import the project defined in the _vme.zip_ file under _testFiles/input_.
 * generate a long lived access token in the namespace where the project was imported.
-[Create Access Token](https://dev.vantiq.com/docs/system/resourceguide/index.html#create-access-token) in the documentation.
+See: [Create Access Token](https://dev.vantiq.com/docs/system/resourceguide/index.html#create-access-token) in the documentation.
-* edit the file config.properties under src/vmeTest to set the values for the VANTIQ server URL as well as the generated access token.
+* edit the file _config.properties_ under _src/vmeTest_ to set the values for the VANTIQ server URL as well as the generated access token.
 * run the command `make test` at the root of the project.
 ## Examples